overture-stack/website/markdown/documentation/ego/user-guide/api.md

 ![Entity](../assets/scopes.png 'Scopes')

-<Note title="Tip">The example we provide here is applicable to all Ego API endpionts.
+<Note title="Tip">The example we provide here is applicable to all Ego API endpoints.
 Using other endpoints follows a similar process, where you must first authorize with the API, then supply the necessary input parameters to the desired endpoint.
 Both Swagger UI and cURL are available to make requests to the API.</Note>

 ## Using Swagger UI

-To generate an API Key via the Swagger UI:
+To generate an API Key using the Swagger UI:

-1. Go to the swagger UI for your installation at `<url>/ego-api/swagger-ui.html`, where `<url>` is the base URL you have deployed Ego.
+1. Go to the swagger UI for your installation at `<url>/ego-api/swagger-ui.html`, where `<url>` is the base URL where Ego is deployed.

 2. In the top right, click the **Authorize** button (open lock icon):